git4example/genai-fsx-workshop-on-eks-auto/content/150_module1_fsx_perf/122_DynamicProvisioning.md

 ::::

 #### Step 3.
-Create the persistent volume claim (PVC)
+Create the Persistent Volume Claim (PVC)

-In this step you will create the persistent volume claim for the defined storageclass.
+In this step you will create the persistent volume claim for the storageclass you defined earlier.

 1. Run the below command and you will see the following output as shown below.